EricTrainingRev/240930-JWA/Study Guides/Levels of Testing Study Guide.md

         - regulatory body validates local ordinances are being followed
         - end user validates the application is intuitive and engaging
     - Top of pyramid, should have relatively fewer Acceptance Tests than others
+- **Performance Testing**
+    - testing how well an application works, not if it works or not
+    - typically part of System Testing, but it can be Integration or Unit testing
+    - types of Performance Testing:
+        - **Endurance**: testing how long an application can be sustained under normal load
+            - can reveal defects like memory leaks or poorly configured log management, or other defects that are only revealed over time
+        - **Performance**: testing responsiveness and latency under normal load
+            - often used when Service Level Agreements (SLAs) specify a level of performance a service should provide, such as time limits on latency or availability agreements
+            - confusingly, performance testing is a kind of testing that falls under the category called "Performance Testing"
+        - **Load**: measuring performance at differing loads of traffic
+            - particularly useful if your service is deployed in an auto-scaling environment in the cloud, can reveal defects in the deployment environment
+        - **Stress**: continually increasing the load of a service to capacity to identify the breaking point of the application
+- **Compatibility Testing**
+  - Testing that a feature or application works the same on different platforms, operating systems, browsers, etc
+- **Regression testing**
+  - testing done after one or more new features are implemented to check if the new feature/s broke old features
+    - one of the major benefits of automated testing is the ability to quickly perform Regression Testing
+- **Retesting**
+  - testing done after making changes to fix a defect
 - **Automated testing**
   - Not subject to human error
   - Quicker than manual testing